ravi9/openvino-wiki/GoogleSummerOfCode.md

 ### 4. Add OpenVINO support to Google Mediapipe

 **Short description:**
 Mediapipe is a customizable platform for ML solutions for media processing.
-Intel OpenVINO is a set of C++ libraries with C and Python bindings providing a common API to deliver high performance deep learning inference solutions.
-MediaPipe currently  supports CNN inference using tensorflow and TFLite frameworks.
+Intel OpenVINO is a set of C++ libraries with C and Python bindings providing a common API to deliver high-performance deep learning inference solutions.
+MediaPipe currently supports CNN inference using TensorFlow and TFLite frameworks.
 We want to add support for OpenVINO inference to MediaPipe.
 To do it, we need to develop new calculator classes supporting OpenVINO.
 Suggested calculator types:

 * Minimal task (detects object according to provided model):